 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Collingbourne Ducis has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SU241537 (Lat/Lon: 51.281881, -1.655853), Collingbourne Ducis which are provided by:
+You can see maps centred on OS grid reference SU250524 (Lat/Lon: 51.270371, -1.643057), Collingbourne Ducis which are provided by:

 - Bing (was Multimap)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)

 - Magic (Geographic information) (Click + on map if it doesn't show)